opentripplanner/OpenTripPlanner/docs/Configuration.md

 ### Tuning transfer optimization

 The main purpose of transfer optimization is to handle cases where it is possible to transfer between two routes at more than one point (pair of stops).
-The transfer optimization ensure that transfers occur at the best possible location.
+The transfer optimization ensures that transfers occur at the best possible location.
 By post-processing all paths returned by the router, OTP can apply sophisticated calculations that are too slow or not algorithmically valid within Raptor.
-Transfers are optimized before the paths are passed are forwarded to the itinerary-filter-chain.
+Transfers are optimized before the paths are passed to the itinerary-filter-chain.

 For a detailed description of the design and the optimization calculations see the [design documentation](https://github.com/opentripplanner/OpenTripPlanner/blob/dev-2.x/src/main/java/org/opentripplanner/routing/algorithm/transferoptimization/package.md) (dev-2.x latest).